VidAngel: Can You Keep TV Parental Control Options When You Get Rid of Cable?

-VidAngel is a filtering service that helps you make sure the TV you watch is appropriate for your family.
-Their technology gives you fine-tuned control over what is seen and heard.
-Read on to learn all the details.
+I use VidAngel, a filtering service that helps me ensure the TV content I watch is appropriate for my family.
+The technology gives me fine-tuned control over what we see and hear.

 In a hurry?
 VidAngel provides great control over a number of platforms.
 Another option is to use a streaming service that provides you control over what others see.
 Hulu + Live TV provides excellent parental control.
 In terms of on-demand streaming, Disney+ is another to consider.